The Impact of Technology on Future Space Missions

 Autonomous Spacecraft: AI-driven systems allow spacecraft to operate more independently, reducing the need for constant human intervention.
 For example, AI algorithms can analyze data from scientific instruments, make real-time decisions, and adjust mission parameters based on changing conditions.
 This autonomy is particularly valuable for missions to distant planets or asteroids, where communication delays can be significant.

 Robotic Exploration: Robots play a crucial role in exploring celestial bodies, conducting experiments, and performing tasks that would be challenging or impossible for humans.
 Rovers like NASA’s Curiosity and Perseverance, equipped with advanced AI, are capable of navigating complex terrains, analyzing samples, and sending valuable data back to Earth.
-Future missions may employ even more sophisticated robots for tasks such as sample retrieval, habitat construction, and in-situ resource utilization.
+Future Space missions may employ even more sophisticated robots for tasks such as sample retrieval, habitat construction, and in-situ resource utilization.

 Communication Technologies